Left Continue shopping

 Raising the head of the bed by 10–15 cm can significantly reduce nighttime reflux.

-📌 According to the American Gastroenterological Association, lifestyle changes can be just as effective as medication in managing mild to moderate GERD.
-Combining smart eating with the right treatments dramatically reduces recurrence.
+📌 According to the American Gastroenterological Association, lifestyle changes can be just as effective as products in managing mild to moderate GERD.
+Combining smart eating with the right support dramatically reduces recurrence.

-You may also consider adding natural supplements and gentle emergency first aid supplies, like chamomile or fennel tea, or aloe-based remedies—but always consult your doctor first.
+You may also consider adding natural supplements and gentle emergency first aid supplies, like chamomile or fennel tea, or aloe-based products—but always consult your doctor first.

 If heartburn happens more than twice a week or comes with pain or swallowing issues, seek professional evaluation.